 A paramedic may eventually become a supervisor, operations manager, administrative director or executive director of emergency services.
 Some EMTs and paramedics become instructors, dispatchers or physician assistants.

-EMTs and paramedics, in 2009, earned median hourly wages of $14.42 and a median annual salary of $30,000.
+EMTs and paramedics, in 2012, earned a median annual salary of $31,020 and median hourly wages of $14.91.

 Use the Salary Wizard at Salary.com to find out how much an EMT or paramedic currently earns in your city.